Mhuradz/OCSPanelCentos6-master/README.md

 # CENTOS 6 OCS PANEL AND VPS AUTOSCRIPT

-OCSPANELCENTOS6 is made by Shigeno to minimize the time consumed and user involvement in setting up your VPS and OCS Panel
+OCSPANELCENTOS6 is made by RadzVPN to minimize the time consumed and user involvement in setting up your VPS and OCS Panel

 ### How to Use the OCSPanelCentos6 AutoScript